Happily-Coding/portfolio/my-deployment.md

 - DOCKERHUB_USERNAME
 - DOCKERHUB_TOKEN

-Also create a repository on dockerhub for this project, and create a secret with its path, for example youruser/portfolio
+Also create a repository on dockerhub for the backend of this project, and another for the frontend, and create a github variable github.com/yourname/portfolio/settings/variables/actions with each path, for example
+- DOCKERHUB_REPOSITORY_BACKEND yourdockerhubuser/your-repo-backend
-- DOCKERHUB REPOSITORY
+- DOCKERHUB_REPOSITORY_FRONTEND youdockerhubruser/your-repo-frontend

 Ok, now download from this repository/.github the workflows starting with alt_ .
 They are the alternative workflows with the process i described.